dallinbjohnson/ScorpionJS/docs/api/transports.md

 ### Dynamic Service Integration

 Similar to the REST transport, the WebSocket transport dynamically adapts to service registrations and unregistrations.
 When `app.service()` is called, appropriate WebSocket event listeners are set up for the new service's methods.
-When `app.unservice()` is called, these event listeners are removed, preventing attempts to call methods on non-existent services.
+When `app.unuse()` is called, these event listeners are removed, preventing attempts to call methods on non-existent services.

 ### Message Validation